 Healthcare organizations are supporting their nurses and healthcare professionals with COVID-19 information through a variety of sources.
 The sources include information from the World Health Organization (WHO), federal and state health department resources, and local health department information.
-The coronavirus data by state is highly dependent on local conditions while the general coronavirus data USA provides an overall view of the total numbers.
+The coronavirus data by the state is highly dependent on local conditions while the general coronavirus data USA provides an overall view of the total numbers.

-Hospitals and other healthcare facilities are keeping employees informed of any changes to handling of patients and requiring the use of multiple layers of PPE in all areas of the hospital.
+Hospitals and other healthcare facilities are keeping employees informed of any changes to the handling of patients and requiring the use of multiple layers of PPE in all areas of the hospital.
 They also have internal COVID-19 resources for staff to consult and stay updated on a regular basis.
-It is generally acknowledged among the healthcare field that the more informed the workers are, the better they can handle the spread of the virus and care for the infected patients.
+It is generally acknowledged in the healthcare field that the more informed the workers are, the better they can handle the spread of the virus and care for the infected patients.

 How Do Nurses and Healthcare Workers Contribute to Data?

 The COVID-19 information center that each state puts out is more than the rates of infection, deaths, and recoveries.
-The information supplied for COVID-19 resources includes the amount of hospital beds occupied, how many ventilators are in use, the populations that are infected, and the hotspots where infection rates are increasing.
-Coronavirus data by state also shows how ready a state is to move into their next phase for reopening.
+The information supplied for COVID-19 resources includes the number of hospital beds occupied, how many ventilators are in use, the populations that are infected, and the hotspots where infection rates are increasing.
+Coronavirus data by the state also shows how ready a state is to move into its next phase for reopening.
 All of the data that’s presented in each state’s COVID-19 information center shows the data that’s relevant for each state.
 Some states have reopened entirely or in part, but the coronavirus data tracker used in every state is still relevant.

 States are reopening based on the data provided by the healthcare industry and departments of public health.
-The metrics used in reopening play a large role in many state’s decisions to allow business to resume as normal or on a limited basis.
+The metrics used in reopening play a large role in many states’ decisions to allow the business to resume as normal or on a limited basis.
 It’s acknowledged that the coronavirus has not disappeared, but when the statistical information provided by the healthcare industry is showing a decline in admissions and positive tests, it shows that it’s safer to go back to business as usual.
 In the event the rates of infections and hospitalizations increase, the states will use the data to modify the behavior of the public at large once again.